cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/rollbacks.md

 {{<heading-pill style="beta">}}Rollbacks{{</heading-pill>}}

 You can rollback to a previously deployed [version](/workers/configuration/versions-and-deployments/#versions) of your Worker using [wrangler](/workers/wrangler/commands/#rollback) or the dashboard.
-Rollback will immediatley create a new [deployment](/workers/configuration/versions-and-deployments/#deployments) with the version specified and become the active deployment across all your deployed routes and domains.
+Rollback will immediately create a new [deployment](/workers/configuration/versions-and-deployments/#deployments) with the version specified and become the active deployment across all your deployed routes and domains.

 Perform a rollback via [Wrangler](/workers/configuration/deployments/#via-wrangler-1) or the [Cloudflare dashboard](/workers/configuration/deployments/#via-the-cloudflare-dashboard-1).